Hike along the vast Hardangervidda plains to a magnificent viewpoint

 Bring water as there are no water sources available before you reach Hakkesetstølen.
 Between Hakkesetstølen, you’ll pass several lakes and streams where you can fill your bottle.

-The summer ski lift from Vestlia Resort is open between 10am and 5pm.
+The summer ski lift from Vestlia Ski Center is open between 10am and 5pm.

 It’s possible to stay overnight at Hakkesetstølen.
 The lodge has a café serving hot dishes as well as coffee and pastries.